aviggiano/C-class-generator/README.md

 # C-module-generator
-Generate C First Class ADT modules on mouse click
+Generate C First Class ADT modules on the fly